OneIdentity/safeguard-bash/README.md

 # safeguard-bash
 One Identity Safeguard Bash and cURL scripting resources.

+Take a look at our [samples](samples/README.md) for a few ideas of what you can do with safeguard-bash.

 ## Installation
 The easiest way to install safeguard-bash is via Docker; however, you can also clone this GitHub repository and put the scripts in your path.